NicolasMuras/Django-login-system/README.md

 <strong>Relations between models:</strong>
 <br>
 <br>
-I choose to make a relation between Resource and User objects, each Resource have an owner.
-This way is easy to iterate through the Resources to get what we want.
+I choose to make a relation between Resource and User objects, each Resource have an owner field, this makes the relation between Resource and User, this way is easy to iterate through the Resources to get what we want.
 Another choice was to use a signal to create the Quota model each time a user is created.
 <br>
 <br>
 <strong>Technology stack:</strong>